 Essentially, in addition to using encryption to secure user passwords we need to make sure that important sensitive information such as our Express sessions secret, our MongoDB url (especially if it includes your username and password!) and any API keys that you might be using stay hidden.
 Details such as these should never get committed to a git repo or otherwise published.

 Hiding secrets is easily accomplished and there are a handful of ways to do it.
 One of the most common is using an npm package called dotenv.
-Its usage is simple.
-Simply create a file called
+Create a file called

 .env in your project directory and fill it with variables that represent things you need to keep secret using the syntax